The Big Express: Background

 impression on Andy.
 He hadn't had a musical guru before now.
 David Lord could hold his own in any musical conversation and piqued Andy's interests in unexplored musical areas."
 Moulding was not as effused and said he was unable to relate to Lord on a musical level.
 XTC subsequently negotiated a deal that allowed them to work as much as they want on their next album at his studio.
 In April 1984, about a month into the new album sessions, the group learned that ex-manager Ian Reid had incurred them an outstanding value-added tax bill of several hundred thousand pounds, and they immediately pursued litigation that would last for the next five years.
+David Lord adds: "This story about me turning down the Beatles as 'not serious musicians' is nonsense!
+I think it grew from something I told Andy once - as a music student in the days when 'Sgt.
+Pepper' was being recorded, a number of us were invited to be part of the cheering crowd at Abbey Road; sadly I was already committed elsewhere and couldn't make it!
+That's all!"

 Concept and production

 The intention for The Big Express was to "let the music have a more boisterous feel" and for the lyrics to be more worldly.
 For the album title, Partridge wanting something that was reminiscent of his hometown Swindon, which was well-known for its railway repair workshop, the Swindon Works.
 Working titles included Coalface, Head of Steam, Shaking Skin House, Bastard Son of Hard Blue Rayhead, The Known World, Bull with the Golden Guts, Mindless Sax and Violins, and Under the Rusting North Star.
 The Big Express was chosen for its double meaning, referring to express trains and artistic expression.
 Partridge envisioned the record as "industrial pop.
 We come from a railway town, and I was like, 'Well, let's wallow in that; in the imagery and the sounds.
 Let's make an album that's riveted together and a bit rusty around the edges and is sort of like broken Victorian massive machinery.'"
 He said that the record "might be a concept album by stealth" since most, if not all of the songs he and Moulding wrote were autobiographical to some extent.
 Two were of a political bent ("This World Over" and "Reign of Blows").
 The majority of Partridge's songs were composed on an open E-tuned guitar with a broken E string.